 How Life & Health Insurance Agencies Can Create Stronger Passwords & More Secure Accounts

-Recently, we hosted a webinar about security, The Nitty Gritty Security Questions You Must Ask + Security Best Practices.
+We hosted a webinar about security: The Nitty Gritty Security Questions You Must Ask + Security Best Practices.
 During this webinar, our in-house security experts shared their wisdom about security terms, the information you need to know, questions to ask software vendors, and, most importantly, best practices that you can implement today.

 This blog will focus on our top nine tips for life and health insurance agencies to practice security vigilance and sustainability.
 These tips are designed to help you introduce more security best practices at work and within your regular day-to-day life.

 9 Security Best Practices for Life & Health Insurance Agencies

 Tip #1: Create Complex Passwords